 September.
 Monday 18th, 7.30pm Village Hall.
 Welcome back for John Little’s third dynamic lecture in the WW1 series ‘ Battle of Messines’ – for the most awesome explosions of the war.
 All welcome.
 Non-members £1.
 Refreshments after.

 October.
 Thursday 19th, 7.30pm, Village Hall.
-The eminent archaeologist, Dr Richard Brunning presents the inside story of his extraordinary 30 year work on the ‘Wet and Wonderful World of Avalon’.
-Richard is world famous for his continuing archaeological discoveries in Somerset.
+Eminent archaeologist, Dr Richard Brunning presents the inside story of his extraordinary 30 year work on the ‘Wet and Wonderful World of Avalon’.
+Richard is world famous for his continuing archaeological discoveries in Somerset (eg. Beckery).
 A not-to-be-missed meeting.
 Non-Members £2.
 Everyone and their young are welcome.
-Refreshments available – mais bien sur !
+Refreshments after.

 November.
 Saturday 18th, 7.30pm, Village Hall.
 This is a distinctly one-off evening.
 No one is like Frank Reynolds and his electric sense of humour.
 In his talk, ‘Laughter is the Best Medicine’, Frank, now living in Stawell, recreates an army career (Intelligence) framed by the History of our Times.
 All most welcome.
 Non-members £1.
-Refreshments – mais bien sur.
+Refreshments – mais bien sur !